Join us at the Athletics Centre at Trent in room FS1 starting in September! Register at the frontdesk to get your kid a spot in the fall program!

 In Judo, just as other martial arts, there are a variety of Kata exercises which demonstrates the participants ability to perform the martial art effectively.
 Ninja Kids has developed its own Kata series for children who are interested in graduating to other martial arts classes.
 The series will include demonstrating forward, backward, to-the-side, forward flipping, and backward flipping breakfalls.
 The Kata series will demonstrate a child’s ability to maintain balance, fall safely and respect others.

 I could not run this class without some key people.
 I would like to thank Sensei Hino for allowing the Ninja Kids to borrow his amazing mats, first aid kit, and picture of Kano Sensei.
-I would like to thank my beautiful wife for her support in running Ninja Kids.
-I would like to thank the team at the Athletics Centre at Trent for allowing me to run the program.
+With his teachings and inspiration, the Ninja Kids program was conceived.
+I would like to thank my beautiful wife for her support sharpening my delivery of Ninja Kids.
+I would like to thank the team at the Athletics Centre at Trent for working with me while setting up the mats.
 And thanks to the parents and children who have the patience to learn the fundamentals of safety, confidence, and respect.

 Visit our Lesson Plan Development page to learn more.